Advertiser Disclosure

 • Research federal and state tax credits: A 26% federal tax credit on the full cost of solar systems is available through 2032.
 Many states also offer incentives.
 These credits can lead to substantial savings for solar buyers.

 • Compare system purchase options: Solar panels may be paid for upfront or financed over time with a lease or loan.
-Confirm key financing details like annual percentage rate (APR), fees, payment schedule, and ownership implications when choosing to finance solar panels.
+Confirm key financing details like annual percentage rate (APR), fees, payment schedule, and ownership implications when financing solar panels.

 Cost of Solar Installation in Hardeeville

-Solar panel costs vary based on your system's capacity and the technology used.
-The average solar system in Hardeeville has a capacity of 7.4 kilowatts.
-Homeowners in the area can expect to pay around $3,450 per kilowatt; the average Hardeeville homeowners spends about $17,991 on a new solar system after accounting for federal tax breaks.
+Solar panel costs vary based on your system's capacity and the technology being used.
+The typical Hardeeville solar array has a capacity of 7.4 kilowatts.
+Homeowners in the area can expect to pay around $3,450 per kilowatt; the average Hardeeville homeowners spends about $17,991 on a new solar array after accounting for federal tax breaks.
 (Some homeowners prefer to lease solar panels to lower upfront costs.)
-A personalized quote from a local solar company will account for things like the capacity, panel type, and size of the planned system, and should include prices for permit fees, preliminary work, and labor.
+A personalized quote from a local solar installer will account for things like the panel type, size, and capacity of the planned system, and should include prices for permit fees, preliminary work, and labor.

 Hardeeville Solar Incentives Guide